kermitt/simple_diagramer/README.md

 ## Buttons and what/how
 1:default : allows nodes to be dragged
 2:node add : click on the white background to add new node.
 Note1 - a table entry will be created, which has a text field.
-Note2 - set the <select> color to choose a background
+Note2 - set the select color to choose a background
-3:<select> choose color for the 'node add'
+3:select choose color for the 'node add'
 4:edge add : click on a node and drag to a node.
 Note1: If you do not drag far enough you will get a circle.
 This is meant to denote a cycle.
 Frankly, I do not know if I like this feature or not.
 5:tdd : Run the tdd tests ( check console for output )
 6:save : This will marshal whatever is currently showing to localstore